The Care Bears' Big Wish Movie: Plot

 Everyone is pleased to welcome the new neighbors at first, but things soon get out of control.
 The new bears unwittingly make a huge mess of everything (especially when the huge mansion they asked for causes pollution).
 Then, during another meeting, the bears decide to have a picnic to teach the new bears how thing really work in Care-a-lot.
 It turns out however they've already got the wrong idea ("Get a Lot") and the picnic in a mess.
 After confessing that she's the reason there are new bears, Wish Bear confronts them but they don't listen, causing Wish Bear to accidentally wish Twinkers away to them.
-Once Funshine Bear talks to Wish Bear about how empty she is without Twinkers, the new bears have abused the star's power with a huge noisy motorcycle for Too Loud Bear, an amusement park focusing on Me Bear, and making a mud pie for Messy Bear.
-Once the new bears finally realize their problem, Messy Bear, being the less caring, tries to fix it with more wishes, but to no avail.
+They promise to return him the afternoon the next day, but once Funshine Bear talks to Wish Bear about how empty she is without Twinkers, she decides to go back early.
+When she gets there, the new bears have abused the star's power with the mansion becoming a castle, a huge noisy motorcycle for Too Loud Bear, an amusement park focusing on Me Bear, and making a mud pie for Messy Bear.
+Once the new bears finally realize their problem, Messy Bear, being less caring, tries to fix it with more wishes, but to no avail.
 Care-a-lot becomes a blank white space (wishing that all of this was gone), the bears begin to glow in color (wishing for everything to be back how it was, but with more color), Grumpy Bear turns black and white (wishing for less color), and Messy turns himself into a cub (wishing for everything to be like it used to be).
 When he tries to wish Twinkers back to Wish Bear, the star ultimately loses his power from exhaustion (because they had been pushing him much too hard).
-Wish Bear uses Grumpy Bear's rocket to bring him to the Big Wish, a grandmother star, in the sky with Messy bear joining them.
+Wish Bear uses Grumpy Bear's rocket to bring him to the Big Wish, a grandmother star, in the sky with Messy bear joining them as an atonement.
 Big Wish restores his power, but not before Wish Bear assures her that she has learned her lesson, which is wishing is fun, but it is far more important to work hard to achieve your dreams.